elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_03.md

 # Case 03: Automatic Gate

 ## Introduction

-To make an automatic gate with the ultrasonic sound sensor controlled by the micro:bit.
+A simple automatic sensor door.
+When the ultrasonic sensor detects that a person is approaching, the micro:bit controls the servo to automatically open the door.
+When no person is approaching, the micro:bit controls the servo to automatically close the door.

 ![](./images/case_03_01.png)